2. Data Summaries & Descriptions

 class(penguins_tbl)

 Note that the print() methods for tibbles and dataframes differ somewhat.
-You’ll see that the print() function applied to a dataframe does not result in a particularly nice-looking table.
+You will see that the print() function applied to a dataframe does not result in a particularly nice-looking table.
 Applied to a tibble, on the other hand, print() results in a neat, concise display of the dataset’s content:

 # print the dataframe